CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 + The teleworking computer must be able to differentiate between different users.
 It must be possible to set up at least two separate roles on the teleworker, namely Administrator and Teleworker.
-+ By means of a differentiated legal structure (for example, read, write, execute), access to files and programs must be controllable.
++ By means of a differentiated legal structure (for example, reading, writing, executing), access to files and programs must be controllable.
 For mobile devices, a differentiated legal structure is not always possible.
 Especially smartphones and tablets often have no such differentiation.
 It should therefore be checked whether the devices are suitable for the present protection needs.